SailorMax/twitter2telegram/README.md

 # Twitter to Telegram

-Transfer tweets from one Twitter channel to Telegram channel.
+Copy tweets from one Twitter channel to Telegram channel.
 Example of the result you can found [here](https://t.me/w_humor_mirror).

 ## Peculiarities
 - work via Twitter API v2 (Essential mode)